stepanataccolade/docsv2/sources/pipelines_configure.md

 * Click on `Done`.
 This will return you to your Pipelines status page.

+#### Using an existing Docker Cloud Cluster

+To create an environment on Shippable, you should have already created [node clusters in Docker Cloud](https://cloud.docker.com/node/cluster/list/).

+* Create an account integration: Follow our [instructions on how to add an Docker Cloud account integration](int_container_services.md#docker-cloud).
+This will save your username and API token in your account integrations on Shippable.

+* Go to your Subscription page on Shippable where you want to set up your deployment pipelines.
+You can get to your Subscription by going to the [Shippable home page](https://app.shippable.com), clicking on the `Subscriptions` dropdown and selecting your subscription.

+* On your Subscription page, click on the `Pipelines` tab and then click on `Add environment`

+* Name your environment.
+In the `Deployment integration` dropdown, choose the integration that you just created and click on `Confirm`.

+* In the `Cluster` section, select the desired cluster from the dropdown.
+If you cannot see your cluster, you can click on `Sync` and check the dropdown again.

+* Click on `Confirm`.

+* Click on `Done`.
+This will return you to your Pipelines status page.

+#### Using an existing Docker Datacenter

+To create an environment on Shippable, you should have installed the Universal Control Plane of Docker Datacenter and have valid credentials to provide during this process.

+* Create an account integration: Follow our [instructions on how to add an Docker Datacenter account integration](int_container_services.md#docker-datacenter).
+This will save your username, password and UCP URL in your account integrations on Shippable.

+* Go to your Subscription page on Shippable where you want to set up your deployment pipelines.
+You can get to your Subscription by going to the [Shippable home page](https://app.shippable.com), clicking on the `Subscriptions` dropdown and selecting your subscription.

+* On your Subscription page, click on the `Pipelines` tab and then click on `Add environment`

+* Name your environment.
+In the `Deployment integration` dropdown, choose the integration that you just created and click on `Confirm`.

+* In the `Cluster` section, select the default cluster from the dropdown.
+If you cannot see your cluster, you can click on `Sync` and check the dropdown again.

+* Click on `Confirm`.

+* Click on `Done`.
+This will return you to your Pipelines status page.

 You have created your environment and you're now ready to start creating your pipelines.

 #### Using a config file in Terraform format